michaeluno/admin-page-framework/readme.txt

 See examples, https://gist.github.com/michaeluno/c30713fcfe0d9d45d89f, https://gist.github.com/michaeluno/fcfac27825aa8a35b90f,

 == Changelog ==

+= 3.7.7 =
+- Reduced the number of database queries used for forms.

 = 3.7.7 - 2015/12/30 =
 - Fixed an issue that the framework forms could not be displayed when some third-party plusins or themes have JavaScript errors.